ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. Turn on end to end security.
    - Open the **Security** panel and choose **TLS**.
    - For the **Mode** choose **End-to-end CA signed**.
-This will terminate https connections at the Global Load Balancer and use https connections to the VPC load balancer.
+This will terminate HTTPS connections at the Global Load Balancer and use HTTPS connections to the VPC load balancer.

 In a browser open **https://lb.mydomain.com** to verify success